 No one has favorited this theater yet

 The Regal Cinema commanded a superb central position in Harrogate and was a particularly fine design by Associated British Cinemas(ABC) in-house architect William R. Glen working with local architects H. Linley Brown and H. Taylor.
 Total seating was provided for 1,646 in stalls and single balcony.
-There was an unusually lavish, and wide, screen arch with three illuminated panels either side on the splay walls, the central one containing one of the stylised "Oscar" figures similar to the Halifax Regal.
+There was an unusually lavish, and wide proscenium arch with three illuminated panels either side on the splay walls, the central one containing one of the stylised "Oscar" figures similar to the Halifax Regal Cinema.

 However the ABC’s excellent location proved it’s undoing and on 26th February 1983 it closed.
 It was sold for redevelopment and swiftly demolished to be replaced by a parade of shops including a McDonalds outlet.